 Note: there is no duty to have the Will probated under Section 252.201.
 The Will must merely be delivered to the county clerk, and it is up to the heirs or other parties to apply for probate if it is necessary.

-Of course, if you send a demand letter, it may be ignored by the recipient who (because she has not hired legal counsel) may think that ignoring it will make the problem go away.
-On the other hand, this may spur the step-mom to hire an attorney, which may be beneficial in terms of getting the process moving forward if there is a Will.
+Of course, if you send a demand letter, it may be ignored by the recipient who—because she has not hired legal counsel may believe that ignoring it will make the problem go away and avoid addressing the question of where is the Will.
+On the other hand, receiving a formal demand letter may prompt the step-mom to hire an attorney, which can actually be beneficial in getting the process moving forward and determining whether a valid Will exists and needs to be delivered or probated.
+For related planning considerations, see Your LLC Needs an Operating Agreement.

 If the person in custody of the Will fails to file it, your next step is to file a sworn written complaint with the court with the proper jurisdiction (such as a local probate court in larger counties) alleging that the person who has the Will has failed to produce it.
 The authority for this is found under Texas Estates Code Section 252.202.
 The complaint should tell the judge why you believe step-mom has the Will.
 For example, maybe she told you the contents of the Will, like “your dad gives you his car in his Will”.
 If your complaint is convincing, the judge will sign an Order to Show Cause requiring step-mom to appear and explain why she is unable to deliver the Will.
 Under the statute, the person cited to appear (step-mom in this scenario) must be personally served.